 People tell me I’m strange.
 One reason for this is that, for me, everything is connected to everything else in lots of odd ways.
 Songs segue into one another if a string of notes matches up.
 Stuff like that.
 As a result, my interests tend to blend into one another, and it’s impossible to categorize my bookcase with all the cross-over titles.
 The same thing happens with what I write.
 A story might be about one thing on the surface, but I’m usually laying other ideas between the lines, so to speak.
-That makes it difficult to peg a story into some category or other, which is why most of them are listed in several categories.
+That makes it difficult to peg a story into one particular category, which is why most of them are listed in several categories.

 You can get a list of stories in a particular category with the buttons on the layout, but that just gives you a title list.
 To help you find something that interests you, I’m also providing annotated list of titles here.
 Happy browsing!

 My stories seem to split into several categories, though there’s some overlap.
 (Click the respective links to see a list of stories in each group.)

 First off, there are stories in the worlds I created for my novels.
 I’ve listed them in the page About my Novels.

 Two of those novels are science fiction, but I also wrote Fantasy & Science Fiction stories that were not related to those worlds.